gusztavvargadr/wordpress/README.md

 This environment contains custom extensions for Gutenberg Block experiments.

-- Vagrant Environment `vagrant up src.gutenberg-block`
-- Visual Studio Code Remote SSH Target `src.gutenberg-block`
+- Vagrant Environment and Visual Studio Code Remote SSH Target `src.gutenberg-block`
-- Visual Studio Code Remote SSH Forwarded Port http://localhost:40080
+- Visual Studio Code Remote SSH Forwarded Port http://localhost:9998

 After launching the environment, walk through the initial WordPress installation and activate the following plugins to to use the blocks.